nickbarrett645/thm-blog/src/blogs/day-15.md

 The reading talks about Root Squashing and the creation of SUID bit files.

-So I downloaded the correspoding bash shell from this [github](https://github.com/TheRealPoloMints/Blog/blob/master/Security%20Challenge%20Walkthroughs/Networks%202/bash).
+I downloaded the corresponding bash shell from this [GitHub](https://github.com/TheRealPoloMints/Blog/blob/master/Security%20Challenge%20Walkthroughs/Networks%202/bash).
 I copied it into the mounted directory.
 I changed the owner to root via:

 >`$ chown root bash`